AFLplusplus/AFLplusplus/qemu_mode/README.persistent.md

 If the target is compiled with position independant code (PIE/PIC), you must add 0x4000000000 to that address, because qemu loads to this base address.
-On strange setups the base address set by QEMU for PIE executable may change, you can check it printing the process map using AFL_QEMU_DEBUG_MAPS=1.
+On strange setups the base address set by QEMU for PIE executable may change, you can check it printing the process map using `AFL_QEMU_DEBUG_MAPS=1 afl-qemu-trace TARGET-BINARY`

 If this address is not valid, afl-fuzz will error during startup with the message that the forkserver was not found.